jnozzi/cocoadev.com/SiteContent/General/ChrisAshworth.markdown

-Chris works on a program called [[QLab]] for playing back audio and video and setting off pyrotechnics and lights for live performances.
+Chris works on a program called General/QLab for playing back audio and video and setting off pyrotechnics and lights for live performances.